jdog117/email-finder/README.md

 <img src="docs/img/site-bigger2.png" alt="Banner">

-It allows you to check if an email address exists for any employee without having to send a blind email out.
+Verify if an email address exists for any employee without having to guess.
 Helpful for reaching out to recruiters or employees when applying for jobs. \
 Check out the documentation [here](docs/email-verification-doc.md) to see how my verification server works.

 # Motivation